Whigs (British political party): Name

 The word Whig originated as a shortening of Whiggamore, a nickname for a Scottish Presbyterian, particularly a Covenanter.
 This word first appeared in the context of the Whiggamore Raid of 1648, in which thousands of Covenanters marched on Edinburgh in order to overthrow the Engagers, who sought to reinstate Charles I. Its further history is unclear.
-The Oxford English Dictionary regards it as a compound of whig, meaning "to drive briskly", and mare (which would make it an example of a cutthroat compound).
-Bishop Burnet offers a different etymology, tracing the word to whiggam, a call supposedly used to urge on horses:
+The Oxford English Dictionary regards it as a compound of whig, meaning "to drive briskly", and mare.
+Bishop Burnet offers a slightly different etymology, tracing the word to whiggam, a call supposedly used to urge on horses:

 The south-west counties of Scotland have seldom corn enough to serve them round the year: and the northern parts producing more than they need, those in the west come in the summer to buy at Leith the stores that come from the north: and from a word Whiggam, used in driving their horses, all that drove were called the Whiggamors, and shorter the Whiggs.
 Now in that year [1648], after the news came down of Duke Hamilton's defeat, the Ministers animated their people to rise, and march to Edinburgh: and they came up marching on the head of their parishes, with an unheard-of fury, praying and preaching all the way as they came.
 The Marquis of Argile and his party came and headed them, they being about 6000.
 This was called the Whiggamor's inroad: and ever after that all that opposed the Court came in contempt to be called Whiggs: and from Scotland the word was brought into England, where it is now one of our unhappy terms of distinction.

 The word entered English political discourse during the Exclusion Crisis of 1679–1681, which hinged on whether Charles II's brother, the Duke of York (a Roman Catholic), should be allowed to succeed him as king.
 York's supporters were nicknamed Tories because of their supposed resemblance to Irish bandits and rebels, while his opponents were nicknamed Whigs because of their supposed resemblance to Scottish religious fanatics.
 In spite of their derogatory origins, the two words eventually became neutral designations for the two major factions in British politics.